graahand/ubermensch/04_smarc/ai-math-ed.md

-iii. based on the questions, question's solutions and concepts found in the pdf file, the task of the large language model is to create 10k maths question answer  pairs from that same pdf file provided to it. the pdf file provided to the model is a part of text book from Nepal's mathematics curriculum. iv. the pdf file may contains the question's solutions, examples, questions only and concepts, the llm need to improvise the example solutions adding pedagogical aspect, solve the answers to the questions and include the concepts where required along.
+iii. based on the questions, question's solutions and concepts found in the pdf file, the task of the large language model is to create 10k maths question answer  pairs from that same pdf file provided to it. the pdf file provided to the model is a part of text book from Nepal's mathematics curriculum. iv. the json file may contains the question's solutions, examples, questions only and concepts, the llm need to improvise the example solutions adding pedagogical aspect, solve the answers to the questions and include the concepts where required along.
 v. dataset generation format:
 		{
 	  "question": "What is the value of the integral \\(\\int_0^1 x dx\\)?",